Monday, 25 May 2026

 Main Stand, Brooklands.

-Their general lack of organisation saw them expelled from the South Essex League in the 1910-11 season and subsequently disbanded, while rivals United changed their name to Romford Town and joined the Athenian League for two seasons.
-Town folded in December 1910.
+Their general lack of organisation led to their expulsion from the South Essex League in the 1910-11 season, and subsequently, they disbanded, while rivals United changed their name to Romford Town and joined the Athenian League for two seasons.
+The club folded in December 1910.

 Another club, Romford Town Thursday, played on Thursday afternoons at Brooklands, a ground formerly used by the reserve team of Romford FC.
 A new club, the second version of Romford FC, took up occupancy of the ground and joined the London League in 1929, joining the Athenian League two years later.